devwdougherty/building-a-blockchain/README.md

-# Building a basic Blockchain
+# Building a Basic Blockchain

 Based on: https://hackernoon.com/learn-blockchains-by-building-one-117428612f46

+It was used a consensus algorithm based on the greater chain on the blockchain among the nodes.

 ## Technical points
 **encode()**